FedeDP/falco-website/content/en/docs/plugins/developers_guide.md

 Similar to Next(), the implementation of field extraction is performed by higher-level go functions `extract_str`/`extract_u64` that work on a single field and are type-specific based on the field value (string vs uint64).

-`plugin_extract_fields` wraps these functions using `wrappers.WrapExtractFuncs()`, which handles the details of iterating over the fields and converting go types to C types.
+These higher-level go functions are passed to the `plugin-sdk-go/wrappers` module by calling `wrappers.RegisterExtractors()` in `plugin_init`.
+Importing `plugin-sdk-go/wrappers` defines a `plugin_extract_fields` function that in turn calls these higher-level go functions and additionally takes care of the conversion between Go types and C types as well as iterating over the list of fields.

 ```go
 // This plugin only needs to implement simpler single-field versions